GES

 Court of Record, Contempt Power, and Art 142

-Article 129 declares the SC to be a court of record, which has two implications: (1) the records (judgments, proceedings, acts) of the SC are preserved as evidence and cannot be questioned in any court, and (2) it has the power to punish for contempt of itself (contempt of court power).
-The Contempt of Courts Act, 1971 defines civil contempt (wilful disobedience of a court order) and criminal contempt (conduct that scandalizes or lowers the authority of the court).
-The SC has exercised this power sparingly but significantly — in Prashant Bhushan v.
-SC (2020), the SC held a lawyer guilty of criminal contempt for tweets criticizing the CJI.
-Article 142 gives the SC the power to pass any decree or order necessary for doing "complete justice" in any cause or matter pending before it.
-This is an extraordinary and sweeping power unique to the Indian SC.
-The SC has used Art 142 for: dissolving marriages where divorce was not available under personal laws (Moti Ram v.
-State of MP), directing Bhopal gas tragedy compensation, ordering the Union Carbide settlement, directing the implementation of Vishaka guidelines, and ordering the dissolution of marriages by mutual consent without the mandatory 6-month cooling period.
-In Supreme Court Bar Association v.
-Union of India (1998), the SC clarified that Art 142 cannot be used to override substantive law.
-Article 144 provides that all civil and judicial authorities shall act in aid of the SC.
+Art 129 makes the SC a court of record: its records are preserved as evidence and cannot be questioned, and it can punish for contempt.
+The Contempt of Courts Act, 1971 defines civil contempt (wilful disobedience) and criminal contempt (scandalizing or lowering court authority).
+In Prashant Bhushan v.
+SC (2020), the Court found a lawyer guilty of criminal contempt for tweets criticizing the CJI.
+Art 142 empowers the SC to pass any decree or order for "complete justice."
+This extraordinary power has been used to dissolve marriages where divorce was unavailable, direct Bhopal gas tragedy compensation, order the Union Carbide settlement, implement Vishaka guidelines, and waive the 6-month cooling period for mutual consent divorce.
+In SC Bar Association v.
+Union of India (1998), the SC clarified that Art 142 cannot override substantive law.
+Art 144 requires all civil and judicial authorities to act in aid of the SC.
+The "complete justice" scope of Art 142, the substantive-law limitation (SC Bar Association), and the Art 144 aid provision are analytically important.

 Public Interest Litigation (PIL)

-PIL is a judicial innovation that allows any public-spirited person to approach the SC (under Art 32) or HCs (under Art 226) for enforcement of public interest or rights of disadvantaged groups who cannot approach courts themselves.
+PIL allows any public-spirited person to approach the SC (Art 32) or HCs (Art 226) for enforcement of public interest or rights of disadvantaged groups.
 It represents the most significant democratization of justice in Indian legal history.
-PIL was pioneered by Justice P.N.
+Pioneers: Justice P.N.
 Bhagwati and Justice V.R.
-Krishna Iyer in the late 1970s, relaxing the traditional rule of "locus standi."
-The genesis was the need to provide access to justice for the poor, illiterate, and marginalized who could not navigate the formal legal system.
+Krishna Iyer in the late 1970s, relaxing traditional locus standi.
 Landmark PILs: Hussainara Khatoon v.
-State of Bihar (1979) — right to speedy trial and legal aid; over 40,000 undertrials released; S.P.
+Bihar (1979), right to speedy trial, over 40,000 undertrials released; S.P.
 Gupta v.
-Union of India (1981) — formally established PIL doctrine; Bandhua Mukti Morcha v.
-Union of India (1984) — bonded labour abolition; M.C.
-Mehta v.
-Union of India (multiple cases from 1986) — environmental protection, closure of hazardous industries, CNG in Delhi vehicles, Ganga cleanup; Vishaka v.
-State of Rajasthan (1997) — sexual harassment guidelines at workplace; Vineet Narain v.
-Union of India (1998) — CBI independence; T.N.
-Godavarman v.
-Union of India (1996) — forest conservation across India; Olga Tellis v.
-Bombay Municipal Corporation (1985) — right to livelihood as part of Art 21.
-The SC has issued guidelines against frivolous PILs and can impose costs on petitioners filing PILs for personal gain or publicity.
+UoI (1981), formally established PIL doctrine; Bandhua Mukti Morcha (1984), bonded labour abolition; M.C.
+Mehta cases (from 1986), environmental protection, CNG in Delhi, Ganga cleanup; Vishaka v.
+Rajasthan (1997), sexual harassment guidelines; Vineet Narain (1998), CBI independence; T.N.
+Godavarman (1996), forest conservation; Olga Tellis (1985), right to livelihood under Art 21.
+The SC has issued guidelines against frivolous PILs and can impose costs on misuse.
+The Hussainara Khatoon case, the Vishaka guidelines, and the M.C.
+Mehta environmental series are the most frequently tested PIL landmarks.

 Collegium System vs NJAC — Judicial Appointments Debate